Technerder/GPT2DiscordDialogueGen/README.md

 # users in the `Consenting-Users` in all but the `Ignored-Channels` channels.
 python3 scrape_data.py

-# This script will spin up the Discord bot and scrape all messages from all
-# users in the `Consenting-Users` in all but the `Ignored-Channels` channels.
-python3 scrape_data.py

 # This script will format all messages in the files within the `scripts/data/raw`
 # and combine them into a single file to train the model off
 python3 format_data.py